nf-core/phaseimpute/docs/development.md

 - G : reference genome used (is it needed ?)
 - S : simulation (depth or genotype array)

-Therefore the following channel operation example contains in the meta map the panel id with the region and tool used:
+Therefore, the following channel operation example includes a meta map containing the panel id with the region and tool used:

 ```nextflow
 ch_panel_for_impute.map {